gitbrent/PptxGenJS/README.md

 # PptxGenJS

-### JavaScript framework that produces PowerPoint (pptx) presentations
+### JavaScript library that produces PowerPoint (pptx) presentations

 Quickly and easily create PowerPoint presentations with a few simple JavaScript commands in client web browsers or Node desktop apps.

 ## Main Features
-* Complete JavaScript framework: No client configuration, plug-ins, or other settings required
+* Widely Supported: Creates and downloads presentations on all current web browsers (Chrome, Edge, Firefox, etc.) and IE11
-* Works with all current desktop browsers (Chrome, Edge, Firefox, Opera et al.) and with IE11
+* Full Featured: Slides can include Tables, Shapes, Images, Text and Media - plus use Master Slides
-* Full Featured: Create Tables, Shapes, Images, Text and Media - plus use Master Slides
+* Easy To Use: Entire PowerPoint presentations can be created in a few lines of code
-* Presentation exports download to any modern browser as a normal PPTX file
+* Modern: Pure JavaScript solution - everything necessary to create PowerPoint PPT exports is included

 ## Additional Features
-This framework also includes a unique [Table-to-Slides](#table-to-slides-feature) feature that will reproduce an HTML Table across one or more Slides with a single command.
+* Use the unique [Table-to-Slides](#table-to-slides-feature) feature to copy an HTML table into 1 or more Slides with a single command

 **************************************************************************************************